Oru Inlet folding kayak [ULTIMATE 2-YEAR REVIEW]

 In terms of the scoring a great deal on the Oru Inlet kayak, I’ve seen pricing for this folding boat go as low as $799 and as high as $999, depending on the season and holiday (such as a Black Friday sale).

 In 2023, for example, the Oru Company offered 15% off all their folding kayaks for Mother’s Day, and in May 2023, the Oru Kayak Memorial Day sale offer was 20% off site-wide prices.
+And in July, 2024, Oru offered 20% off kayaks and threw in a free paddle for their Fourth of July sales.

 Oftentimes, the company will keep the price the same but throw in a free paddle to sweeten the deal.
 As mentioned before, if you buy directly through Oru, you can buy a bundle package and finance if that’s helpful for your budget.